IZOcC/Franug-Weapon_Paints/README.md

+### Complementary plugins

+* If you want stattrak, nametag or wear plugin, you need to buy it from me (Franc1sco Franug).

 ### Tips
 * Use https://gitlab.com/Franc1sco/PRIVATE-WeaponPaints-new2/issues if you found bugs, you have questions, or you want a new feature.
 * Read the rules here: https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS